 Review and compare checking accounts with debit cards

 Was your card declined?
 Now you know the common reasons why.
-The good news is a quick call to the bank can usually clear things up.
+The good news is a quick call to the bank can usually fix things right up.
 If you are experiencing recurring issues with your debit card and are ready to switch banks, compare industry-leading checking accounts with debit cards below.
 Review monthly fees, interest yields, ATM fees, and user reviews side-by-side to find the best fit for you.
 Here is a useful article that lists the best free checking accounts currently available.